WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

        "publicKeyPem": "-----BEGIN PUBLIC KEY-----\r\n..."}]}
 ```

-Alice's capability to store an object in Cloud Store is encoded in a
+Alice's capability to store an object in the Cloud Store is encoded in a
-proclamation.
-Let's look at what that proclamation looks like:
+proclamation, which looks like this:

 ``` javascript
     {"@context": ["https://example.org/did/v1",